Screen Ireland: Funding

-Screen Ireland operates under the aegis of Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
-Its annual budget is decided by Dáil Éireann and had a total capital budget of €14.03 million in 2015.
+Screen Ireland operates under the aegis of Department of Culture, Communications and Sport.
+Its annual budget is decided by Dáil Éireann and it has a budget of €39.2m for 2024, €1.5m more than its budget in 2023.
 Screen Ireland provides funds for the development, production and distribution of feature films, feature documentaries, short films, TV animation series and TV drama series.